Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

-\begin{itemize} \itemsep0em \item Dataset I $-$ A cine cardiac dataset which was acquired from a healthy volunteer, from \cite{Schloegl::2017}.
+\begin{itemize} \itemsep0em \item Dataset I $-$ A cine cardiac dataset which was acquired from a healthy volunteer, from \citep{Schloegl::2017}.
 Measurements were collected using a 3T Siemens scanner.
-Matrix size$- 208\times168$, heart phases$-25$, coils$-30$, FOV = $274.62\times340$mm and TA=16s. \item Datasets II and II $-$ Realistic cardiac cine simulation generated using the MRXCAT phantom framework~\cite{Wissmann::2014}.
+Matrix size$- 208\times168$, heart phases$-25$, coils$-30$, FOV = $274.62\times340$mm and TA=16s. \item Datasets II and III $-$ Realistic cardiac cine simulation generated using the MRXCAT phantom framework~\citep{Wissmann::2014}.
 Whilst the Dataset II was simulated during breath-holding, the III was set with free respiratory motion.
 The duration of the heart beat and respiratory cycles were set as 1 sec and 5 sec respectively.
-Both were generated with Matrix size$- 409\times409$, heart phases$-24$, coils$-12$. \item Datasets IV and V $-$ Realistic cardiac perfusion simulations using MRXCAT\cite{Wissmann::2014} framework.
+Both were generated with Matrix size$- 409\times409$, heart phases$-24$, coils$-12$. \item Datasets IV and V $-$ Realistic cardiac perfusion simulations using MRXCAT~\citep{Wissmann::2014} framework.
 Simulations were set with Matrix size$- 224\times192$, Frames $-32$, coils$-12$.
-The difference, for analyses purposes, relies on the fact that the Dataset IV was simulated with breath-holding whilst the dataset V during free-breathing with the respiratory cycle set as 5 sec. \item Dataset VI $-$ A cardiac perfusion dataset acquired during free-breathing.
-Available from the computational biomedical imaging group at the University of Iowa \footnote{https://research.engineering.uiowa.edu/cbig/ }.
-It was acquired using FLASH sequence on a 3T Siemens scanner (TR/TE=2.5/1.5ms) with a matrix size of $190 \times 90 \times 70$. \item Dataset VII $-$ A single-coil brain perfusion dataset acquired from multi slice 2-D dynamic susceptibility contrast (DSC) from$^\text{\ref{ft:uiowa}}$ with frame separation of TR=2s, and with a matrix size of $128 \times 128 \times 60$. \end{itemize} All the measurements and reconstructions in this section were taken from these datasets.
+The difference, for analysis purposes, relies on the fact that the Dataset IV was simulated with breath-holding whilst the dataset V during free-breathing with the respiratory cycle set as 5 sec. \item Dataset VI $-$ A cardiac perfusion dataset acquired during free-breathing.
+Available from the computational biomedical imaging group at the University of Iowa \footnote{ https://research.engineering.uiowa.edu/cbig/}.
+It was acquired using FLASH sequence on a 3T Siemens scanner (TR/TE=2.5/1.5ms) with a matrix size of $190 \times 90 \times 70$. \item Dataset VII $-$ A single-coil brain perfusion dataset acquired from multi slice 2-D dynamic susceptibility contrast (DSC)$^1$ with frame separation of TR=2s, and with a matrix size of $128 \times 128 \times 60$. \end{itemize} All the measurements and reconstructions in this section were taken from these datasets.
 All tests and comparisons were run under the same conditions in a CPU-based implementation.
-Sensitivity estimation along with computational details are discussed in Section 3 of the supplementary material.